Australian Championship

-The Australian Championship is a men's soccer competition organised by Football Australia.
-Held annually at the end of the National Premier Leagues (NPL) season, it pits the competition's eight permanent members – known as "foundation clubs" – against the eight NPL premiers in a tournament consisting of a sixteen-team group stage and an eight-team knockout stage.
-Its first edition is taking place in 2025.
+The Australian Championship is a men's soccer league in Australia involving teams in the second tier of the Australian soccer league system.
+Organised by Football Australia, it is held annually at the end of the second-tier National Premier Leagues (NPL) season, as a spring tournament with a sixteen-team group stage followed by a knockout stage.
+The competition pits eight permanent NPL clubs (known as "foundation clubs") against the eight NPL premiers from the concluding season.
+Its first edition took place in 2025.